-- 1. Participate in and complete the online orientation prior to your first online course. - 2.
-Obtain the required course materials prior to the course start date. - 3.
-Login and participate in your course a minimum of three times per week. - 4.
-Complete all assignments to the best of your ability. - 5.
-Participate in the class discussions and demonstrate respect and consideration to the instructor and other students when they express themselves in discussion. - 6.
-If you have any technical difficulties, you must contact the Office of Distance Education immediately at ubonline@bridgeport.edu.
+- 1. Attend every class session.
+Be on time. - 2.
+Obtain the required course materials prior to the first class session. - 3.
+Complete the first assignment prior to the first class session and all subsequent assignments to the best of your ability. - 4.
+Participate in the class discussions and demonstrate respect and consideration to the instructor and other students when they express themselves in discussion.

-If you cannot perform these six expectations, it is recommended that you drop the course.
+If you cannot perform these four expectations, it is recommended that you drop the course.
 We look forward to your academic success in each course and the ultimate completion of your degree.

-Course No. & Title: FYS 102 DL2, First Year Seminar
+Course No. & Title: FYS 102 RB8W2, First Year Seminar

-Semester and Term: Summer 2014 Day and Dates: 7/7/2014 - 8/23/2014
+Semester and Term: Summer 2014

+Day and Dates: Thursdays, 7/10/2014 - 8/21/2014